COVID-19 Safe Workplace Training Illinois

 - There was a feasible and useful method to correct the hazard.

-Given how easily Covid-19 spreads, OSHA could reasonably issue a citation should the coronavirus permeate the workplace and the employer is unable to show it provided the required safe and healthful workplace free of known hazards.
+Given how easily Covid-19 spreads, OSHA could reasonably issue a citation should the coronavirus permeate the workplace and an employer is unable to show it provided the required safe and healthful workplace free of known hazards.
 In the event such a claim arises, the employer can bolster its defense by showing it implemented the recommended safety precautions, including workplace safety training, consistent with the Governor’s Order and DCEO’s guidelines.

 Clear Law Institute has created an interactive, self-paced online training that complies with this training requirement, and similar requirements in other states, in addition to the OSHA guidelines that apply nationwide.
 Clear Law Institute’s COVID-19 Safe Workplace Training is fully narrated and includes numerous interactive animations, video demonstrations, and exercises.

-Click here to learn more and receive a FREE Trial of this mandatory COVID-19 training.
+Click here to learn more and receive a FREE Trial of this mandatory COVID-19 training